 All of the following students are welcome to apply: Current public district and charter school students, private or parochial school students, students with disabilities, students with accessibility needs, students learning English, students from immigrant families, students in temporary housing, LGBTQ and gender nonconforming students, and students with children.

 When you apply to high school in New York City, you have a wide range of choices.
 We offer more than 700 programs at over 400 high schools.
 There are two paths to high school admissions.

 - High School.
 You can apply to 12 high school programs with your high school application.
 Submit your application online or through a school counselor.

 - Specialized High Schools.
 The specialized high schools use a separate admissions process: students test or audition to apply.
 Registration to test or audition for these schools will open in September.
 Students interested in applying to the eight testing high schools will take the SHSAT on one of the following dates: October 26, October 27, November 2, or November 17.
 Use the Specialized High Schools Student Handbook to learn more about specialized high schools admissions and to take SHSAT practice tests:

 These resources can help you find schools for your high school application:

-- NYC High School Directory.
+- NEW!
+2020 NYC High School Admissions Guide.
 Find high schools and programs by borough.
-Make a list of program choices based on your interests.
 Learn how programs make offers and what makes a balanced application.
 Pick up a copy of this easy-to-use, easy-to-carry guide at your current middle school or a Family Welcome Center.

 Charter schools have a separate admissions process.
 Contact charter schools directly to learn how to apply: